Managing expenses is a part of any UK surrogacy arrangment, and we can give you guidance and practical support to help navigate this issue smoothly.

-It is a popular misconception that there is a fixed amount (often said to be £15,000) which is the accepted figure for reasonable expenses for surrogacy in the UK.
-In fact, what is reasonable depends on the specifics of the case, and there are no set rules.
-The amount varies depending on your needs and circumstances, and is personal to every arrangement.
-As a surrogate you can expect to be reimbursed for your expenses including travel costs, treatment costs, maternity clothes, childcare costs and any loss of earnings.
+It is a popular misconception that there is a fixed amount (often said to be £15,000) which is the amount allowed for reasonable expenses for surrogacy in the UK.
+In fact, there is no set amount and what is reasonable depends on the specifics of the case.
+The amount varies depending on your circumstances, and is personal to every arrangement.
+As a surrogate you can at a minimum expect to be reimbursed for expenses like travel costs, treatment costs, additional expenses such as acupuncture or classes to help you with pregnancy, maternity clothes, childcare costs and any loss of earnings for you and your partner.
 This might be agreed as a lump sum or paid for individually.

 We usually suggest an element of both, with a figure agreed at the outset to cover all the predictable expenses typical to most surrogacy journeys (many teams agree a figure of £12,000 for this) and then agreed variables which are reimbursed specifically in addition if they arise (for example additional lost wages if you need extended bed rest).
 It is important to make sure you are never out of pocket.

 It is not illegal for you to be paid more than reasonable expenses under UK law, and in practice lump sums paid to UK surrogates are dealt with quite flexibly by the family court.
 If the court feels that what you have been paid is excessive then it will have to 'authorise' the payments in order to grant a parental order.
 Although there has never been a case where the family court has refused to do that, most UK surrogacy teams opt to stick within what the courts are used to generally to avoid the court process becoming more complicated.

 We will talk to you about your expected expenses from the very start so that we ensure, as part of our match process, that your intended parents have a clear understanding of your particular circumstances and can afford to cover all your costs.
 We never want a Brilliant Beginnings surrogate to be out of pocket.